Shreya212226/tajmahal-3dmodal/README.md

 # Taj Mahal – 3D AutoCAD Model

-A detailed 3D model of the Taj Mahal, created using AutoCAD, showcasing the architectural brilliance of one of the world’s most iconic monuments.
+A detailed 3D model of the **Taj Mahal**, created using **AutoCAD**, showcasing the architectural brilliance of one of the world’s most iconic monuments.
 This digital representation captures the essence of Mughal architecture with precise geometry, intricate domes, minarets, and elegant symmetry.

 ## Project Highlights
 - Software Used: AutoCAD (3D Modeling)